Research Fellow, Multimodal Interfaces and Behaviour Analytics

 - Take your career in exciting, rewarding directions

-The focus of your role will include research on predicting user cognition and health status based on analysis of different modalities (such as speech, writing, images and sensors) during naturally occurring activities.
+The focus of your role will include research on predicting user cognition and/or health status based on analysis of different modalities (such as speech, writing, physical activity patterns, gaze, bio-sensors, etc.) during naturally occurring activities.
 These analyses will involve exploring predictive patterns at the signal, activity pattern, lexical, and/or transactional levels.

-The successful candidate will be an energetic and innovative researcher with a strong publication record who is interested in pioneering in emerging research areas.
-You will hold a PhD qualification in computer science, engineering, information sciences, cognitive or linguistic sciences, and have a deep interest in developing new technologies to identify and facilitate users’ cognitive and health status.
-The successful candidate will have strong methodological skills, and also be interested in using their research findings to develop personalized and adaptive interfaces that promote learning, performance, and health.
+The preferred candidate would be an energetic and innovative researcher with a strong publication record who is interested in pioneering in emerging research areas.
+The candidate should have completed a PhD in computer science, engineering, information sciences, cognitive or linguistic sciences, and have a deep interest in developing new technologies to identify and facilitate users’ cognitive and health status.
+The candidate ideally would have completed 2-4 years of postdoctoral research, would have strong methodological skills, and be interested in using their research findings to develop personalized and adaptive interfaces that promote users’ learning, performance, and/or health.

-Dr. Sharon Oviatt is the supervising professor, an ACM Fellow and international pioneer in human-centered, mobile, and multimodal interfaces.
-Please see following link: https://www.monash.edu/it/our-research/graduate-research/scholarship-funded-phd-research-projects/projects/human-centred-mobile-and-multimodal-interfaces
+Professor Sharon Oviatt, Director of HCI and Creative Technologies, is the supervisor.
+She is an ACM Fellow and international pioneer in human-centred, mobile and multimodal interfaces.

-The university has made recent strategic investments in facilities for prototyping innovative concepts, collecting and analyzing data, and displaying digital installations and interactive media—including sensiLab (supporting tangible, wearable, augmented and virtual reality, multimodal-multimedia, maker-space), Immersive Visualization platform and Analytics lab, Centre for Data Science, and ARC Centre of Excellence on Integrative Brain function (pioneering new multimodal imaging techniques for data exploration).
-The university currently is investing in HCI group facilities for prototyping and developing new mobile, multimodal and multisensory interfaces, capturing and analyzing human multimodal interaction (e.g., whole-body activity, speech), and predicting users’ cognitive and health status.
+The university has made recent strategic investments in facilities for prototyping innovative concepts, collecting and analyzing data, and displaying digital installations and interactive media—including SensiLab (supporting tangible, wearable, augmented and virtual reality, multimodal-multimedia, maker-space), Immersive Visualization platform and Analytics lab, Centre for Data Science, and ARC Centre of Excellence on Integrative Brain function (pioneering new multimodal imaging techniques for data exploration).
+The university currently is investing in HCI group usability facilities for prototyping and developing new mobile, robotic, and multimodal-multisensory interfaces, and for capturing and analyzing human multimodal interaction (e.g., whole-body activity, speech), and predicting users’ emotion, cognition, and health/mental health status.

-Melbourne recently has been rated the #1 city worldwide for quality of life (see Economist & Guardian, http://www.economist.com/blogs/graphicdetail/2016/08/daily-chart-14 and https://www.theguardian.com/australia-news/2016/aug/18/melbourne-wins-worlds-most-liveable-city-award-sixth-year-in-a-row), with excellent education, healthcare, infrastructure, low crime, and exceptional cuisine, cultural activities, and creative design.
-The regional area is renowned for its dramatic coastline, extensive parks, exotic wildlife, and Yarra Valley wine region.
+Melbourne Area: Melbourne recently has been rated the #1 city worldwide for quality of life (see Economist & Guardian, http://www.economist.com/blogs/graphicdetail/2016/08/daily-chart-14 and https://www.theguardian.com/australianews/2016/aug/18/melbourne-wins-worlds-most-liveable-city-award-sixth-year-in-a-row), with excellent education, healthcare, infrastructure, low crime, and exceptional cuisine, cultural activities, and creative design.
+The regional area is renowned for its dramatic coastline, extensive parks, exotic wildlife, and multiple surrounding wine regions.

 - 3 references with email/phone contacts

 The faculty is strongly committed to improving the diversity of our staff and students, and promoting a culture of equity, fairness, respect and openness.
 We fully support the principles of the Athena SWAN Charter.
-Applications from female candidates are strongly encouraged.
+Applications from female candidates and couples are encouraged.